dogganidhal/freighthub-frontend-challenge/README.md

 - Make sure that there are scripts to start both the server and the client.
 - Ensure everything you want to commit is committed before you bundle.
 - Create a git bundle: `git bundle create your_name.bundle --all`
-- Email the bundle file to your point of contact.
+- Email the bundle file to dogga.nidhal@gmail.com

-**In order to be fair to all candidates, please refrain from sharing your solution on public repository hosting services such as GitHub and Bitbucket.**

 # How to run API server